What Does An Elevated Lymphocyte Count Mean

 How much count is considered as ‘high’?

-If you are an adult, and have more than 3000 lymphocytes (<40%) in one micro-liter of blood, then the doctor may say that you have elevated lymphocyte count, or lymphocytosis.
-You can also check in detail what is the normal range of lymphocyte count.
+If you are an adult, and have more than 3000 lymphocytes (<40%) in one micro-liter of blood, then it is already considered a high lymphocyte count, also known as lymphocytosis.
+You should know that a low lymphocyte count can also entail consequences, so we advise you to check what is the normal range of lymphocyte count,

 In children, this threshold may vary with age, but can be as high as 7000 to 9000 lymphocytes in one micro-liter of blood.
 The exact measurements may even vary from one laboratory to the other.